Which Merrick Limited Ingredient Dry Recipes Get

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Merrick product.

-With two notable exceptions…
+With 5 notable exceptions…

-First, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.
+Next, we find no mention of probiotics, friendly bacteria applied to the surface of the kibble after processing to help with digestion.

-As a group, the brand features an average protein content of 32% and a mean fat level of 17%.
-Together, these figures suggest a carbohydrate content of 43% for the overall product line.
+As a group, the brand features an average protein content of 25% and a mean fat level of 16%.
+Together, these figures suggest a carbohydrate content of 51% for the overall product line.

-And a fat-to-protein ratio of about 55%.
+And a fat-to-protein ratio of about 63%.

-Above-average protein.
+Near-average protein.
 Near-average fat.
-And below-average carbs when compared to a typical dry dog food.
+And above-average carbs when compared to other kibbles.

-However, it’s unfortunate the company chose to include so much plant-based protein in its recipe.
-Otherwise, we would have been compelled to award this product a higher rating.
+However, it’s unfortunate the company chose to include menadione in its recipes.
+Without this controversial supplement and minus the plant-based protein boosters, we would have been compelled to award this brand a higher rating.

-Merrick Dog Food
+Merrick Limited Ingredient Dog Food